ietf-wg-cellar/matroska-specification/chapters.md

 Each Chapter
 `ChapterFlagHidden` flag works independently of parent chapters.
-A `Nested Chapter` with a `ChapterFlagHidden` that evaluates to "0" remains visible in the user interface even if the `Parent Chapter` `ChapterFlagHidden` flag is set to "1".
+A `Nested Chapter` with a `ChapterFlagHidden` flag that evaluates to "0" remains visible in the user interface even if the `Parent Chapter` `ChapterFlagHidden` flag is set to "1".

 Chapter + Nested Chapter | ChapterFlagHidden | visible